Bench Phase

 2022 - During our due diligence period on Hydrodynamic Cavitation we became aware of Clark Easter and Global Water Innovations.

 2023 - In January Santa Barbara County effectively “shut in” SPR by denying their new trucking permit thus halting operations and postponing our pilot test on Firefighter Hill on VSFB.
-BrightWater HDC then conducted a pilot by shipping SPR produced water to their site at Twenty-Nine Palms in California.
+BrightWater HDC then conducted a pilot by shipping SPR produced water to their site at East Valley Remediation Facility in Mecca, California.

 2023 - The Larkin Group and Global Water Innovations (GWI) form a Teaming Agreement that in part has GWI taking over all pilot testing for both companies.

-2024 - GWI determines that in a head-to-head competition AOP is more efficient and cost effective than Hydrodynamic Cavitation so we will now focus on that pretreatment softening technology in our treatment train for all of our combined pilots.
+2024 - GWI determines that in a head-to-head competition AOP (Advanced Oxidative Processes) is a more efficient and cost effective pretreatment approach for treating organics, carbon chains, heavy metals, etc. than Hydrodynamic Cavitation.
+The Larkin Group will now focus on that pretreatment softening approach in our treatment train for all of our combined pilots.

 2026 - The Larkin Group Sustainable Solutions merged its Water Division with Global Water Innovations.
 Owen Larkin becoming president of GWI with Clark Easter remaining as CEO.